Jupyter-Kale/kale/README.md

-# Kale: Human-in-the-loop computing for interactive HPC with Jupyter
+# Kale: Human-in-the-loop Interactive Distributed Computing with Jupyter

-This is an ongoing research effort at Lawrence Berkeley National Laboratory, aimed at extending the Jupyter ecosystem with useful add-ons to enable a smooth interactive HPC experience for scientific researchers.
+This is an ongoing research effort at Lawrence Berkeley National Laboratory, aimed at extending the Jupyter ecosystem with useful add-ons to enable a smooth interactive experience for scientific researchers running on clusters, HPC systems etc.

 <example notebook visual here>